-Press " \land " or " \checkmark " on to select the desired track.

 Scanning tracks

+oounning tracks

-STEP 1 Press SCAN
+STEP 1 Press scan

 The first 10 seconds of all tracks in the album will be played.

-STEP 2 When the desired track is reached, press state again.
+STEP 2 When the desired track is reached, press scan again.

 Playing and pausing tracks

-Press \square () to play or pause a track.
+Press (▶II) to play or pause a track.

 Fast-forwarding and reversing tracks

+→P. 257

 Random playback

-Pressing $\boxed{}$ (RDM) changes modes in the following order: Album random \rightarrow All track random \rightarrow Off
+Pressing $\boxed{\ }$ (RDM) changes modes in the following order: Album random \rightarrow All track random \rightarrow Off

 Repeat play

-Pressing (RPT) changes modes in the following order:

-Track repeat \rightarrow Album repeat \rightarrow Off
+Pressing $\boxed{\ \ }$ (RPT) changes modes in the following order: Track repeat \rightarrow Album repeat \rightarrow Off

 : Available except when RDM (random playback) is selected

 Switching the display

-Press TEXT .

 Track title and Artist name are displayed on the display.

 To return to the previous display, press or (BACK).